Course Changes

 - College Dean

-- *Undergraduate Council
+- *Undergraduate or Graduate Council

 - *Faculty Senate

-- Vice Chancellor for Academic Affairs Final
+- Sr. Vice Provost for Academic Affairs Final

 - Registrar Final

-- PeopleSoft
+- Workday

 - Curriculum Review

-+if online/off-campus delivery method is proposed
++if online delivery method is proposed

-*if core course
+*if state minimum core or general education course

 Adding new courses, requesting major changes to existing courses and inactivating/deleting courses are all actions which require the full set of college and university-level approval steps.